jina-ai/finetuner/docs/2_step_by_step/2_6_start_finetune.md

 (start-finetuner)=
-# Start fine-tuning
+# Start Fine-tuning

-Now you should have your training data and evaluation data (optional) prepared as `DocumentArray`s, and have selected your backbone model.
+Now you should have your training data and evaluation data (optional) prepared as {class}`~docarray.array.document.DocumentArray`s, and have selected your backbone model.

+Up until now, you have worked locally to prepare a dataset and select our model.
+From here on out, you will send your processes to the cloud!

 To start fine-tuning, you can call: